thelonelinux/Edureka_Java_All_Learning/EdurekaMicroservicesTrainingCourse.md

        * So you don't have to add this method separately in the programs, however, we can have some user-defined methods to do operations according to our need also.
 * Separate Spring Project create for to implement sring data JPA working.
    * similarly go to springBoot initializer.io (Name project as : springbootdatademo1, add dependency "Spring Data JPA") (Code added in same repo, you can check there)
+   * You need to also add mySQL Driver dependency if you are using mySQL driver to connect to database. check in the code, you can add manually also and save the pom.xml file to download.
    * Remember JPA is the one which is giving us this pre-defined method to do crud operations on Sql Table.
    * So open the project in eclipse or STS.
    * Open the pom.xml file, there you can see along with "spring-data-starter-web" dependency there is one more dependency "spring-boot-starter-data-jpa"